In addition to following each of the four foundational disciplines, you may choose to explore a number of academic themes including:

 - Inclusion: inclusion, social justice and addressing diversity and special educational needs are a particular strength of research in the School of Education and in our teaching team.
 Students therefore have the opportunity to deepen their engagement with these issues

 - Global Awareness: the programme is particularly committed to studying education in its widest sense, and that includes a commitment to an international approach, looking at different education provision across the world, the very different experiences (and understandings) of learning in different cultures, and how education is developing in the new globalised world of the 21st century.
 This academic theme takes in modules on Cross-national Perspectives on Education and Education for International Development.

 - Childhood: modules on the Introduction to Child Development, Constructions of Childhood and the Social World of Childhood draw on historical, cross-cultural, psychological and sociological perspectives to understand the role of the child in society and the development of child identity.

-As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
+As our courses are reviewed regularly as part of our quality assurance framework, the module list you can choose from may vary from those shown here.

-Education in a World of Change: Policy and Provision (compulsory)
+- Education in a World of Change: Policy and Provision (recommended

 Years 2 and 3

 - Core Texts in Education (alternative compulsory single and combined honours)

 - Historical Perspectives on Education (acceptable for single and combined honours)